SPD Selector

 Aluminum Air Terminals

-Aluminum air terminals provide a lightweight and economical alternative to copper for many lightning protection applications.
+Aluminum rods provide a lightweight and economical alternative to copper for many lightning protection applications.

-• Electrical conductivity: Good - approximately 61% of copper air terminal conductivity
+• Electrical conductivity: Good - approximately 61% of copper conductivity

 • Weight advantage: 70% lighter than copper air terminals, reducing structural load